Skip to content

 Check AvailabilityAmazonAmazon

 With these numbers, we can clearly see that the Samsung 870 Evo has some better things to offer.
-Total endurance, sequential write speed, and random read speed are better in Samsung 870 Evo.
+Total endurance, sequential write speed, and random read speed are better in the Samsung 870 Evo.
 Whereas the Crucial MX500 is winning the other things such as M.2 Form Factor, and random write speed.

 The theoretical specifications can say anything but we should not trust them before using the product personally.
 To help you with this, we have done the live benchmarks which will help you understand the core capabilities of these SSDs.
 The tests were done on an Intel i5 12th generation PC with 16 GB 4200MHz of RAM.
 All the tests are performed on 1TB variants of both SSDs.